 Also consider when to investigate and refer?
 It is generally accepted that this is dependent on how the patient's ADLs (activities of daily living) are affected and how much pain they are in.
-The orthopaedic surgeon is not necessarily the first point of call, consider the merits of physiotherapy and analgesia.
+The orthopaedic surgeon is not necessarily the first point of call, consider the merits of physiotherapy, analgesia and facilitating weight loss/management.